Patrol Craft Fast: Mark II and Mark III

 In the latter half of 1967, 46 Mark II boats, with a modified deck house set further back from the bow.
 The newer boats also had round port holes (replacing larger sliding windows) in the aft superstructure.
 From 1969 through 1972, 33 Mark IIIs, which were a larger version of the Mark IIs, arrived in Vietnam.

-Use
+Service

 Most of the 193 PCFs built were used by the U.S. Navy in Vietnam and the two training bases in California.
 About 80 of the boats constructed were sold or given away to nations friendly to the United States.
 The original training base for Swift Boats was at Naval Amphibious Base Coronado.

-In 1969 training was moved to Mare Island near San Pablo Bay, California, where it remained for the duration of the war.
+In 1969, training was moved to Mare Island near San Pablo Bay, California, where it remained for the duration of the war.
 Though not a deep water boat, PCF training boats frequently transited from Mare Island, through the Golden Gate Bridge to cruise either north or south along the Pacific Ocean coastline.
 PCF-8 sank in a storm off Bodega Bay, California in December 1969.
 This was the only Swift Boat lost during training operations.
 No crewmen were lost in the event.